TheoRelativity/Jotebook/README.md

 ```
 7. Cut/copy the folder called "jotebook_example" into your "papers" directory.
 8. Open your browser.
 Visit the page: http://localhost/Jotebook
 9. Ignore errors if they appear.
-Click on JB Setting and then on update.
+Click on JB Settings and then on update.
 10. First installation finished.
 If you see errors controls all the steps again.